Azure/azure-sdk/docs/golang/design.md

 {% include requirement/MUSTNOT id="golang-api-mocked-params" %} define a function or method to accept a client, iterator, or operation type as a parameter as this breaks the consumer's ability to mock the value.
 Instead, define an interface containing **only** the methods required by the caller and accept that interface as the parameter.

-### Service clients

-{% include requirement/MUST id="golang-api-service-client-naming" %} name service client types with the Client suffix (for example, ConfigurationClient).

-{% include requirement/MUST id="golang-api-service-client-immutable" %} ensure that all service client types are immutable upon instantiation.

-{% include requirement/MUSTNOT id="golang-api-service-client-fields" %} export any fields on client types.
-This is to support mocking of clients via interface types and also strengthens the immutability requirement.

-{% include requirement/MUST id="golang-api-service-client-shape" %} follow the basic shape outlined below for all service clients:

-{% highlight go %}
-type CatHerdingClient struct {
-}

-func NewCatHerdingClient(endpoint string, cred azcore.Credential, options *CatHerdingClinetOptions) (CatHerdingClient, error) {
-  // ...
-}

-func NewCatHerdingClientWithPipeline(endpoint string, p azore.Pipeline) (CatHerdingClient, error) {
-  // ...
-}

-func (c CatHerdingClient) Create(ctx context.Context, mandatoryParam int64, options *CreateOptions) (*CreateResponse, error) {
-  // ...
-}
-{% endhighlight %}

-Refer to the [azappconfig package] for a fully built-out example of how a client should be constructed.

 ### Model structures

 Model structures are types that consumers use to provide required information into client library methods.
 They can also be returned from client methods.
 These structures typically represent the domain model, or option structures that must be configured before the request can be made.

+{% include requirement/MUST id="golang-model-types" %} export all fields on model types to allow for mocking.

+{% include requirement/MUST id="golang-model-types-ro" %} document all read-only fields and exclude their values when marshalling the structure to be sent over the wire.

+{% include requirement/MUST id="golang-model-types-nil" %} provide a mechanism to distinguish between omitting a value and sending a nil value.

 ### Enumerated types